MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 ### Where are the Mac/Linux profiles?

-Currently Mac and Linux profiles are not included, we hope to include these features in a future release.
+Currently Mac and Linux profiles are not included.

 ### Will this work on video games?